 The Mongols are routed and the little people guide Slade and Michelle to the Venus Valley where, shortly thereafter, our two hapless morons are capture by the Nazis…again.
 Slade gives Fielding a nasty glare and says, “I should have made sure of you” to which Fielding responds, “A mistake I will not make, Mister Slade.”
 Yeah, cause you already made that mistake about three times already, you asshat.
 Fielding then demands they return the Spear of Destiny with the only offer of giving it up before or after he has them killed.

 That’s it, seriously?
 That is the last shot of your movie?
 There is no wrap up no narration saying how the nuclear holocaust has been averted, just cut to credits and everybody getting up and going home.
 They could have at least had a shot of the ghost of Richard Norton looking on smiling.
-Disappointing end and all this is still a movie that contains road battles in the year 2025, the Spear of Longinus, time travel, Kung Fu fights, Mongol warriors, cave dwelling little people, and of course Amazon warriors.
+Disappointing end and all this is still a movie that contains road battles in the year 2025, the Spear of Longinus, time travel, Kung Fu fights, Mongol warriors, cave-dwelling little people, and of course Amazon warriors.
 If you can’t find entertainment in that you are probably watching the wrong genre.
-Sure the acting is universally terrible, even Robert Patrick, the plot makes not one lick of sense, and each sequences seems to happen without and proper build up or connection to the previous scene or the following one.
-Overall the thing is a complete mess, and I loved.
+Sure the acting is universally terrible, even Robert Patrick, the plot makes not one lick of sense, and each sequence seems to happen without and proper build-up or connection to the previous scene or the following one.
+Overall the thing is a complete mess, and I loved it.